pratulsrinivasan/academic-kickstart/content/publication/disease_classification/index.md

 # Abstract and optional shortened version.
 abstract = "We present a novel fully automated algorithm for the detection of retinal diseases via optical coherence tomography (OCT) imaging.
 Our algorithm utilizes multiscale histograms of oriented gradient descriptors as feature vectors of a support vector machine based classifier.
 The spectral domain OCT data sets used for cross-validation consisted of volumetric scans acquired from 45 subjects: 15 normal subjects, 15 patients with dry age-related macular degeneration (AMD), and 15 patients with diabetic macular edema (DME).
 Our classifier correctly identified 100% of cases with AMD, 100% cases with DME, and 86.67% cases of normal subjects.
 This algorithm is a potentially impactful tool for the remote diagnosis of ophthalmic diseases."

+# Summary.
+An optional shortened abstract.
-abstract_short = "*Biomedical Optics Express 2014*.
+summary = "*Biomedical Optics Express 2014*.
 Classification algorithm to detect diseases from OCT images of the retina."

-# Is this a selected publication? (true/false)
+# Is this a featured publication? (true/false)
-selected = true
+featured = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.